SpaceX IPO trackerIndependent IPO tracker and research desk

 Official venue

-Nasdaq / Nasdaq Texas
+Nasdaq / Nasdaq Texas, trade date June 12

 Official ticker